 Kentucky Bankruptcy Means Test

-Chapter 7 is a way out of debt for folks in over their head; not for those with the means to pay their debts.
-That's why every person who seeks Chapter 7 relief has to pass the Kentucky bankruptcy means test.
-You will need to calculate your household income and then compare it to the Kentucky income limits.
+Chapter 7 is a way out of debt for people in over their heads.
+It’s not meant to be used by those with the means to pay their debts.
+That's why every person who seeks Chapter 7 relief has to pass the bankruptcy means test.
+You’ll need to calculate your average household monthly income and then compare it to the median income in Kentucky for a similarly sized household.
 If you make less, you pass the means test.

 Data on Median income levels for Kentucky

 Kentucky Median Income Standards for Means Test for Cases Filed In 2024

 Kentucky Fee Waiver Eligibility for Cases Filed In 2024

 Eligible for fee waiver when under 150% the poverty level.